ElektraInitiative/libelektra/doc/decisions/decision_process.md

 The main purpose of the decision process is to get a common understanding of the problems and the impacts of possible solutions.

+## Terminology

+- `Decision`:
+  A text file which contains the content as [explained here](EXPLANATIONS.md).
+- `Decision PR`:
+  A pull request that contains changes for decisions.

 ## Constraints

 - All relevant information about decisions must be within Elektra's repository.